 Export data to Microsoft SQL Server 2015

-Now, I wish to parse and write a log of the data to a file in my database.
+Now, I wish to parse and write a log of the data to my database.

 It is assumed that: